 dnssec-keygen creates two files, with names based on the printed string.
-Knnnn.+aaa+iiiii. key contains the public key, and Knnnn.+aaa+iiiii.private contains the private key.
+Knnnn.+aaa+iiiii.key contains the public key, and Knnnn.+aaa+iiiii.private contains the private key.

-The .key file contains a DNS KEY record that can be inserted into a zone file (directly or with a \$INCLUDE statement).
+The .key file contains a DNSKEY or KEY record.
+When a zone is being signed by named or dnssec-signzone -S, DNSKEY records are included automatically.
+In other cases, the .key file can be inserted into a zone file manually or with a \$INCLUDE statement.